 This one is a little more creative, and it’s a broad category too.
 Poultry is a food group that is full of iron.
-The classics like chicken and turkey are up there with the best of them, but the gamier birds too like duck and goose are in there as well.
+The classics like chicken and turkey are up there with the best of them, but the gamier birds, like duck and goose, are also in there.
 That opens up a huge range of options for you if it’s something you eat.

-Before we walk away from poultry just yet, it's a good idea to look at their produce too.
-Eggs are another ingredient to a whole load of things, and it's another excellent way to get your recommended daily iron intake up.
-Omelettes do count too, so get stuck in!
+Before we walk away from poultry just yet, it’s a good idea to look at their produce too.
+Eggs are another ingredient to a whole load of things, and it’s another excellent way to get your recommended daily iron intake up.
+But, of course, omelettes do count, too, so get stuck in!

-This one is a little less popular these days, but it still can't be knocked for being a high iron food.
+This one is a little less popular these days, but it still can’t be knocked for being a high iron food.
 Love it or hate it; liver definitely gets the job done.
-What more really needs to be said?
+So what more really needs to be said?

 Broccoli.
 What else needs to be said.
 It’s great for just about everything, including being a high iron super food.
 It’s one of the ultimate vegetables (in our opinion anyway).
 It goes with just about anything, and its iron content is not something to be sniffed at.
 Make the most of it and all the benefits it has to offer.
 (On top of all of that, it’s an awesome vegan protein source too!)

 Nuts are another food group that seems to do just what you need them to.
 In a vegetarian diet, especially, they are an awesome way for you to get a lot of the things you can normally get from meat.
 Vegetarian or not, they’re an awesome source of iron for you to get your hands on (and protein too!)

 8. Shell Fish